sal55/langs/bcc.md

 https://github.com/sal55/langs/blob/master/bcc.exe

 This the complete self-contained compiler, about 1MB but UPX-compressed here to some 0.3MB.
 It incomporates standard headers plus windows.h.

+I can't support it nor promise it will work.